Maha1117/courses-sql-test/chapter3.md

 ## TabExercise

 This is a tabexercise.
 Great!
 Super great!
-XP should be defined at the subexercise level.
+XP should be defined at the subexercise level

 *** =pre_exercise_code
 ```{python}